farhansajid/FA25-AI/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-For queries please email me at: jamil138.amin@gmail.com
+For queries, please email me at: jamil138.amin@gmail.com

 ## Licenses